 Until 1993, there were no author’s rights and related royalties as the works belonged to the government regime of 1945-1990, and in 1994 Albania signed the Berne Convention for the Protection of Literary and Artistic Works.
 On February 19, 2007 Albania ratified the Hague Agreement of 1960 and on March 23, 2000 ratified the 1999 Geneva Act on the international registration of industrial designs.

-In April 2005, the Parliament passed Law no. 9380 on Copyright and other related rights which abolished all previous parliament and government acts dating since 1992.
-The new Law offers better specifications on authors’ rights for collective works and requires all parties to certify their contracts.
+In April 2005, the Albanian Parliament passed Law Nr.
+9380 on Copyright and other related rights which abolished all previous parliament and government acts dating since 1992.
+The Albanian Copyright Office (ACO) was established for authors’ rights for collective works and required all parties to certify their contracts.
 The office collaborated on musician’s rights with the “Albautor” Association, FMMA for the copyright protection of audiovisual works, AKDIE and AMI.

 The European IPA funds in 2008 supported activities for the empowerment of the Albanian Copyright Office and its partners, and capacity building to draft the new copyright law.